jaakkytt/aws-automation/README.md

     PS > .\docker.exe pull taavitani/aws-automation:latest
     PS > .\docker.exe run -it -v /c/path/to/repo/clone:/root/aws-automation taavitani/aws-automation

-Make sure that the repo clone is correctly mounted.
-The contents of the folder should be accessible from the container.
+If the repo clone was successfully mounted you should see the contents in the container.

     ~/aws-automation# ls

-### 4. Configre AWS credentials and region
+### 4. Configure AWS credentials and region

 Run the AWS `config` command.
 You'll need your *AWS Access Key ID* and *AWS Secret Access Key* from the `credentials.csv` file you downloaded earlier.
 Also set the default region to `eu-central-1`.